sniggle/joomla-bootstrap4-template/README.md

 * mod_finder --> Smart Search
 * mod_languages --> Language Switcher
 * mod_menu --> Menu Navigation
+Plugins:
+* plg_content_vote --> Joomla Voting & Rating System
-* and a lot of other ui elements like System Messages, Pagination, etc.
+* and a lot of other ui elements like System Messages, Pagination, ReadMore, etc.
 You can also check the details here: https://github.com/sniggle/joomla-bootstrap4-template/tree/master/bootstrap4/html If you are missing components, modules or other UI elements, which are not compatible with bootstrap 4, just let us know.
 We can then add them and provide a new version of the template.

 ### jQuery compatibility
 The minimal jQuery version required for Bootstrap 4 (beta) is 1.9.1.
 Joomla!
 3.7.5 shipps with jQuery v1.12.4.
 Therefore you don't need to worry about jQuery version conflicts.
 The template just uses the Joomla! jQuery.
-For the ones who are interested in the details: Just check the Bootstrap 4 Javascript dependencies here: https://getbootstrap.com/getting-started/javascript/#dependencies
+For the ones who are interested in the details: Just check the Bootstrap 4 Javascript dependencies here: https://getbootstrap.com/docs/4.0/getting-started/javascript/#dependencies

 ### Bootstrap 2 and Bootstrap 4 in one site?
 As Joomla!
 3 shipps with Bootstrap 2.3.2, it automatically loads the bootstrap framework where needed.
 The Javascript files of Bootstrap 2 and Bootstrap 4 loaded at the same time can result in strange UI behaviors. (e.g. Dropdowns don't load correctly or after several seconds, etc.)